aefimov/teamcity-deb/README.md

 ### Step 4.
 Build package
 In Git repo root and on Ubuntu/Debian host:
-Update version (do not modify first version part, it used for downloading TeamCity from JetBrains site)
+Update version (do not modify the first part of the version, it isused for downloading TeamCity distribution from JetBrains site):
 ```
 dch -i
 ```
-Build
+Build:
 ```
 debuild
 ```